College is hard.

 And that’s because, like it or not, life is sales.
 Remember when you tried to talk your parents into staying out past curfew?

-You were selling them.
 And remember when you tried to talk your teacher into rounding up that B+ to an A?
-Again, you were selling.

 The good news is, unlike most entry-level jobs, the majority of sales positions don’t require any prior experience.
-The barrier to entry is your psychology, not your genealogy.
-That makes a sales job the perfect stepping stone for gaining experience and getting your foot in the professional world.
+The barrier to entry is your psychology, not your work history or “who you know.”

 Not only that but many sales companies will train you, too.
 That’s amazing in a world where many organizations expect grads to arrive ready on day one.

-You WILL learn a ridiculous amount.
+You will learn a ridiculous amount

-Not only will you be trained to succeed (Vector, for instance, has a formalized training seminar they’ve been perfecting for 35+ years), but you’ll also gain hands-on experience in a professional setting.
+Not only will you be trained to succeed (Vector, for instance, has a formalized training seminar they’ve been perfecting for 40+ years), but you’ll also gain hands-on experience in a professional setting.
 You will learn daily.

-You’ll learn how to build relationships.
+You’ll learn how to build relationships

 Ever heard of the hidden job market?